HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/HostsApi.md

 Replace Host by ID

 Re-deploys a host with a new machine that satisfies the current host settings.
 Only the machine is replaced, IP addresses, volumes, etc are not changed.
 The host must be powered off.
-The host must also be in the Ready state or in the Failed state and in Workflow Replace.
+The host must also be in the Ready state or in the Failed state and in the Replace or Maintenace workflow.

 ### Required Parameters